Sint Maarten travel advice

 You may use a Canadian driver’s license to drive in Sint Maarten.

-There is no physical border between the French and Dutch sides of the island and people and goods may travel freely between the two.
+There is no physical border between the French and Dutch sides of the island and people and vehicles may travel freely between the two.

 You should carry an international driving permit.